miguelcobain/ember-css-transitions/README.md

 }
 ```

-> Note that Glint itself is still under active development, and as such breaking changes might occur.
+> **Note** Glint itself is still under active development, and as such breaking changes might occur.
 > Therefore, Glint support by this addon is also considered experimental, and not covered by our SemVer contract!

 ## Contributing